-From the 1500s through the 1700s a natural land bridge served as a crossroad between the Santa Fe River Sink and the River Rise.
+From the 1500s through the 1700s, a natural land bridge served as a crossroad between the Santa Fe River Sink and the River Rise.
 It is still in existence today, and visitors can observe where the Santa Fe River disappears within O'Leno State Park, goes underground and then reemerges several miles away at River Rise Preserve State Park.
-Its flow is expelled from the underground unto the surface to continue its flow to the Suwannee River.
+Its flow is expelled from the underground unto the surface to continue its journey to the Suwannee River.

 In 1974, approximately 4,500 acres were purchased by the Florida Park Service, creating River Rise Preserve State Park, which borders O'Leno State Park.